 The aging process is not unique and hits different people differently.
 While moderate exercises are safe for most elderly, consult a physiotherapist before starting your routine workout.
 Make safety the topmost priority during your workout session.
 Look out for any unnatural discomfort, pain, or dizziness while exercising.
 It could be a warning sign to stop immediately and report to your physician.

-Senocare is a trusted name in personalised senior care service.
+Senocare is a trusted name in personalized senior care service.
 Our Care Managers are available 24x7 to take care of their physical, emotional, and mental health and wellness everyday.
 For more information about our holistic elder care solutions, call us today at +91 8800 003 046 or email us at [email protected].

 FAQs